-An Exeter keyworker is getting ready to face her fear of heights later this month as part of preparations for a charity skydive.
+An Exeter keyworker is getting ready to face her fear of heights for a charity skydive.

-Sally Cox has worked as an enabler at St David’s House care home in Exeter (part of the WESC Foundation charity) for two years, and is preparing for a fundraising skydive at the end of October.
+Sally Cox has worked as an enabler at St David’s House care home in Exeter (part of the WESC Foundation charity) for three years, and is preparing for a fundraising skydive in August.
 She supports young adults in their 20s and 30s who are blind or partially sighted, and loves every minute of it – even through lockdown!